Arique1104/enigma_v2/README.md

 ```
 This was even more of a hot mess but I got some serious learning done.

-For example

-`.rotate!` will permanently rotate an array which perfectly resolved the problem I was having about each key rotated by `a-d_key`'s different offset numbers.

-`% 10000` will give you the last four digits of a long digit number

-`@key[0..1]` did you know you could use array-like syntax to get a range within a string?
-That was news to me, but when I found it I kept it!

-`rand(99999)` is the code I ended up keeping for generating my random key.
-This isn't one of my favorites, but it is elegant and simple.
-It scares me because 1 could also be randomly picked within this key and the right adjustment w/ "0" took too much out of my hands, and made me feel uncomfortable.
-But it works, I have to trust it'll work.

-`.split(//)` became an all-time favorite for me in this project!

 In this final iteration of my project, the design was simpler:

 ```ruby